Skilled Nursing Facility Billing Operations

 • Accounts Receivable review and optimization

-If your skilled nursing facility or hospital-based unit is seeing an abundance of denials, or perhaps your reimbursement is not being optimized, Advis can help.
-We can do a rapid assessment of your program and help you create an action plan to address any issues identified through analysis.
+If your skilled nursing facility or hospital-based unit is seeing an abundance of denials, or your reimbursement is not being optimized, Advis can help.
+We can do a rapid assessment of your program and help you create an action plan to address any issues identified or opportunities found during the assessment process.